 Dr. Denise A. Spangler is the Bebe Aderhold Professor in Early Childhood Education, Professor of Mathematics Education, and Senior Associate Dean in the College of Education at the University of Georgia.
 Her primary instructional focus is mathematics methods courses for preservice elementary education majors.
 At the graduate level she teaches courses on teaching, learning, and teacher education.
 Her primary area of research is the development of preservice elementary school teachers’ mathematical knowledge for teaching, both in their preservice and induction years.
 Denise has served as chair of the editorial panel for both the Journal of Mathematics Teacher Education and Mathematics Teacher Educator and as a member of the board of directors of the National Council of Teachers of Mathematics.
 In addition, she served for 12 years on her local board of education.

-Dr. Richard Askey is Professor Emeritus at the University of Wisconsin-Madison.
-He is a Fellow of the National Academy of Arts and Sciences, Honorary Fellow of the Indian Academy of Sciences with Honorary Doctor of Science from Sastra University in India.
-He is a Guggenheim Fellow, Member of the National Academy of Sciences, has served on multiple advisory committees, and is a reviewer of many works in Mathematics.
-Dr. Askey’s most recent award is an Honorary Professorship at the East China Normal University in Shaghai.
+Dr. Richard Askey was Professor Emeritus at the University of Wisconsin-Madison.
+He was a Fellow of the National Academy of Arts and Sciences, Honorary Fellow of the Indian Academy of Sciences with Honorary Doctor of Science from Sastra University in India.
+He was a Guggenheim Fellow, Member of the National Academy of Sciences, served on multiple advisory committees, and was a reviewer of many works in Mathematics.
+Dr. Askey’s most recent award was an Honorary Professorship at the East China Normal University in Shaghai.
 This is a significant recognition of his lifelong commitment to excellence in Mathematics.

 Diana Kasbaum has been a leader of mathematics education at the local, state, and national levels.
 Her 40+ years in education include experience as a teacher, district mathematics coordinator, state department mathematics consultant, and state and national association leader.
 After more than 14 years leading mathematics education in the state, she retired from the Wisconsin Department of Public Instruction in October 2015.